MOORE CONTEMPORARY

 6th July - 2nd August 2019

 WINTER II is second in a series of selected exhibitions in a program designed to introduce works, many of which have not previously being shown in MOORE CONTEMPORARY, or to present the work of new artists to the space.
-Young and Kjellmark are additionally joined by Marion Borgelt, Tove Kjellmark, Dan McCabe, and Marita Fraser.
+Young and Kjellmark are additionally joined by MARION BORGELT, DAN McCABE, and MARITA FRASER.

 08